-Two hurt after vehicle hurtles over steep bank near Arrowtown
+One dead, one injured after vehicle hurtles over steep bank near Arrowtown

 A Fire and Emergency NZ spokesman said four crews were called to a vehicle going over a cliff at 12.15pm and police were also called.

+Police this evening confirmed one of those in the car had died at the scene.

+"Police are working to understand the circumstances of the crash," a statement said.

-A St John spokesman said two people were hurt in the crash.
+A St John spokesman initially said two people were hurt in the crash.

 He earlier said they had not been called because it was a search and rescue operation.